 Hello there, a very warm welcome to Gaia Discovery.
-Whether you were invited to this site or stumbled upon it by chance, I’m happy you’re reading this because you can make a positive change to the way we live and travel.
+Whether you were invited to this site or stumbled upon it by chance, I’m happy you’re reading this as you can make a positive change to the way you live, work and travel.

 Gaia Discovery sniffs out environmental news and captures inspirational life stories.
 It zooms in on people, sometimes ordinary people, who make a difference.
-Our planet's a curious place and there's a lot going around than what meets the eye.
+Our planet is a curious place and there's a lot going around than what meets the eye.

 Untold travel stories, unchartered territories and harmonious simplicity with Mother Earth.
 Precious heritage.
 We hope to bring you exciting tales based on personal experience so that you know you’re not simply relying on a glossy brochure when you head out to foreign lands.